 A California house fire, a car fire, or even a wildfire can do serious harm to someone’s skin, eyes, and the delicate tissue in the airways and lungs.

-Of course, there are ways to suffer burns other than exposure to fire and smoke.
+There are ways to suffer burns other than exposure to fire and smoke.
 A harsh chemical left out in a store or in the workplace can cause chemical burns to the skin and damage to the lungs if fumes are inhaled.
 A faulty electrical cord can inflict electrical burns on victims.
 Steam released from a home appliance or machinery on a job site can also cause severe burns.

 The American Burn Association (ABA) looked at figures from burn cases in California and across the nation over a 10-year span.
 They determined that burns from flames and steam were responsible for the most trips to the hospital.